ing-bank/lion/docs/components/listbox/use-cases.md

 ---
 parts:
-  - Listbox
-  - Use Cases
+  - 'Listbox: Use Cases'
 title: 'Listbox: Use Cases'
 eleventyNavigation:
   key: 'Listbox: Use Cases'
   order: 20
   parent: Listbox
-  title: Use Cases
+  title: 'Listbox: Use Cases'
 ---

 # Listbox: Use Cases